tcalmant/ipopo/docs/quickstart.rst

-waiting     Lists the components waiting for an handler instantiate Starts a new component instance kill        Kills a component retry       Retry the validation of a component
+waiting     Lists the components waiting for an handler instantiate Starts a new component instance kill        Kills a component retry       Retry the validation of an erroneous component
 =========== ============================================

 This snippets installs the ``pelix.shell.remote`` bundle and